alastria/alastria-identity-lib/README.md

 ```
 npm install --save github:alastria/alastria-identity-lib.git
 ```
-Check you have alastria-identity-lib in node-modules.
+Check you have alastria-id-lib in node-modules.
 You can use it from somotherproject/src/somefiles.js with:
 ```
 let lib = require('alastria-id-lib');